Values Segmentation - Our Research Methodology

 Prior to the data collection, we set quotas for age, education, gender, and region, based on census data per country.
-We weighed the Glocalities samples based on national census figures.
+After collection of the data we weigh the Glocalities samples based on national census figures.

 We conduct our surveys according to the highest research standards that include IP checks and strict control mechanisms for fraudulent respondents.
-We conform to the highest scientific standards for cross-cultural values research by applying score standardization to correct for cultural bias and individual answering patterns (as people from specific countries tend to agree/disagree more often with statements in general).
+We conform to the highest standards for cross-cultural values research by applying standardization to correct for cultural bias (as people from specific countries tend to agree/disagree more often with values statements in general).

-Motivaction has over 20 years of experience with values based segmentation in the Netherlands and the world.
-In preparation of the first Glocalities world survey completed in 2014, we conducted international qualitative research and consulted cross-cultural experts to identify a list of key items and formulate hypotheses.
-We used previously conducted international research to develop a hypothetical global segmentation model.
-We then tested and established the Glocalities values segmentation model in 2014 based on the data of the first wave of Glocalities fieldwork.
-We constructed the Glocalities values segmentation model with latent class analysis, which resulted in 5 values segments.
-In 2018 we evaluated and updated the Glocalities segmentation model based on the 3 waves of fieldwork since the model was first established in 2014.
+The Glocalities segmentation model was established in 2013 and is based on over 25 years of experience with values-based segmentation.
+In 2013, when we prepared the first Glocalities survey, we conducted international qualitative research and consulted cross-cultural experts to identify a list of key items and formulate hypotheses about international values segments.
+In this process we also used previously conducted international survey research.
+In 2014, we tested and established the Glocalities values segmentation model based on the data of the first wave of Glocalities fieldwork in 20 countries.
+We constructed the Glocalities segmentation model using latent class analysis, which resulted in 5 values segments.
+In later years of the research, we validated the Glocalities segmentation model further using cross-cultural insights and data from reputable international researchers of culture, values and psychology, such as Inglehart, Schwartz, Hofstede, and Trompenaars.
+In 2018 we evaluated and updated the Glocalities segmentation model based on the first 3 waves of fieldwork.

 The Glocalities values segmentation model distinguishes 5 values segments generated by cluster analysis (latent class analysis) on a set of values statements in the survey.
 We plot the five segments on two axes.
 The horizontal axis shows the extent to which people are open to change and innovation, while the vertical axis shows the extent to which people value freedom and independence.

-We have identified the following segments among the world population (click on the segments for more info):
+We have identified the following segments among the international population: